Clayton Patterson: Tompkins Square Park police riot

 On August 6 and 7, 1988, police clashed with the young anarchist squatter population in Tompkins Square Park on the Lower East Side causing a massive riot.
 Patterson had initially gone out to video tape a performance at the Pyramid Club, but noticed a lot of activity around the park as well as a sizable police presence.
 The restless, anarchistic, politically active, squatter population was gathering in protest over the newly enforced 1am curfew.
 When the riot broke out, Patterson began taping the incident in full detail.
-His footage from the night's events (some 3+ hours) became instrumental in exposing police brutality in New York City that was often reported but never videotaped.
+His footage from the night's events (some 3+ hours) became instrumental in exposing police brutality and resulted in the indictment of six NYPD officers.
 As a result, New York District Attorney Robert Morgenthau ordered Patterson to surrender his tapes and camera.
 Patterson refused the order and was sentenced to 90 days in jail.
-After a 10-day hunger strike, Patterson's lawyers William Kunstler, Lyn Stewart, and Ron Kuby negotiated a deal that would allow the city to get a copy of the tape while allowing Patterson the right to keep the original.
+After a 10-day hunger strike, Patterson was ultimately released after turning over a copy of the video.

+Tattoo

+In 1986 Patterson and Ari Roussimoff created the Tattoo Society of New York with the assistance of Elsa Rensaa.
+Roussimoff left the Society in 1989, and its leadership was carried on by Patterson and Rensaa.
+In 1997, Wes Wood, L.E.S.
+City Councilwoman Kathryn Freed, and Patterson worked successfully to make tattooing once again legal in NYC.